wtnwin111/interview/README.md

     25) Given several sets of strings, write code to combine the sets which interactions.
         Such as {aa,bb,cc},{bb,dd},{hh},{uu,jj},{dd,kk}, the result should be {aa,bb,cc,dd,kk},{hh},{uu,jj}
     26) Given a string, write code to find the longest substring which repeated more than once.
+    27) Given a string contains several words separate with more than 1 whitespace, such as abc    efg    hij Write code to remove multiple whitespace with 1, and reverse the words, such as cba gfe jih

 ##C12: Dynamic Programming
     1) Boolean Knapsack, Complete Knapsack